TedHusted/awake/awake.md/awake.md

 Ki: To convince the Supreme Leader, we need to provide hard data to backup our projections of the number of units we can export to China.

 Sun: I can manufacture the data we need, and it will be accepted as fact. — To meet our goals, we will need more resources than we can buy from the black market.
-We have our own Omnibot army to prepare in addition to supplying China with workers.
+We have our own Omnibot force to prepare in addition to supplying China with workers.

 Choi: Is it time to move on the Vanir and use Elysium as our staging ground?

 ***

-Phoebe: OK, we are in the Command Center now.
-Oceanus, what is so important that we can only meet here.
+Phoebe: OK, we are in the Command Center now, Oceanus.
+What is so important that we can only meet here?
 And why it cannot wait for the next scheduled council meeting?

 The Command Center is spartan, even by Elysium standards.
-The far end of the wall is covered by a hologram display equipped with five projectors and an ansible device.
+One wall at the far end is covered by a hologram display equipped with five projectors and an ansible device.
 Another smaller three-dimensional hologram display hangs over the center of the table.
 Clocks showing the time on major colonies align the left and right sides of the room.
 The walls are a plain, institutional violet, like most of the outpost.
 There are no decorations.

 Oceanus: I know it seems melodramatic, but security is crucial right now.